Dylan-86/dexetera-docs/docs/create-contract.md

 **Checklist**:
 - [ ] Contract name is clear
 - [ ] Description explains metric fully
-- [ ] Oracle is reliable and accessible
+- [ ] Data Source is reliable and accessible
 - [ ] Initial price is accurate
 - [ ] Expiration date is reasonable
 - [ ] Settlement rules are unambiguous